tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

     E_g(A_xB_{1-x}) & = xE_g(A)+ (1-x)E_g(B)- x(1-x)C

-where  the  *bowing* parameter *C* accounts  for  the  deviation from a linear interpolation (virtual-crystal approximation) between the two binary compounds *A* and *B*.
+where  the  *bowing* parameter *C* accounts  for  the  deviation from a linear interpolation (virtual-crystal approximation) between the two binary compounds *A* and *B* and *x* is the concentration of the binary *A*.
 Values of *C* for one or  more  parameters are reported in the  alloy  material  file.
 User-defined  materials can  be  freely  added, provided  that  the  correct syntax for  the parameters entry is  followed.